brendancooley/gunboats/gunboats.md

 If a government wins a war, it earns the right to impose regime change and install a "puppet" government abroad.^[See @Owen2002 for an empirical study of regime change.]
 Puppets open their markets to foreign firms, allowing victorious governments impose their trade policy preferences by force.
 This is the threat point governments leverage in bilateral trade policy negotiations.
 War sometimes occurs due to information frictions.

 Two primary insights emerge from this environment.
 First, governments' degree of bias affects their propensity to trade and fight wars.
-When both governments are liberal, they find little reason to overthrow their counterpart.
-This decreases the probability of war.
+When both governments are liberal, the costs of regime change never exceed its policy benefits.
+As a result, highly liberal governments never fight wars with one another.
 Their liberal preferences also result in liberal equilibrium trade policies.
-Lowering barriers to trade increases trade itself.
-It is the governments' preference compatibility that produces a relationship between trade and peace.
+Naturally, lowering barriers to trade increases trade itself.
+The governments' preference compatibility produces a relationship between trade and peace.
 But this relationship is spurious — trade itself has no pacifying effect.

 Second, even when governments avoid conflict, trade policies reflect the balance of power.
 Powerful countries can credibly threaten to impose regime change.
 They leverage this power to extract trade policy concessions and resist liberalization.
 After bargaining, powerful countries are more protectionist than weaker ones.